nilesh666/SumupAI/README.md

 Upload pdfs and enjoy the summary derived.
 Feel free to play with different prompts

 Cohere is open source, just sign up and get an api for free

+Rather using RecursiveCharacterTextSplitter in ingest.py file use MarkdownTextSplitter for better results.
+(Thank me later😂)